Safe Biking Tips

 Helmet Safety: Wearing a helmet is important, but wearing it PROPERLY is essential.
 Follow these easy steps to make sure your helmet fits correctly:

 - Your helmet should fit you properly.
-Use the “Eyes, Ears, Mouth” test: If your helmet is on properly: Look up – you should be able to see your helmet with your EYES without tilting your head; the straps should encircle your EARS comfortably; if the strap is adjusted properly, you should be able to open your MOUTH wide and feel the helmet snug against your head.
+Use the “Eyes, Ears, Mouth” test: If your helmet is on properly: Look up – you should be able to see your helmet with your EYES without tilting your head; the straps should encircle your EARS comfortably by forming a “V” around them; if the strap is adjusted properly, you should be able to open your MOUTH wide and feel the helmet snug against your head.

 - Your helmet should be worn level and cover your forehead.
 It is not a hat, so don’t tip it backward.
 Make sure the straps are adjusted so they’re snug enough that you can’t pull or twist the helmet around on your head.
 Make sure they are fastened.